QuickBooks Blog

 Free cash flow vs. net income basics

 To fully operate your business and truly find it financially successful, you must know the difference between different financial reporting metrics like free cash flow and net income.
-While both are undoubtedly useful information, each tells a different picture of your business health.
+While both are undoubtedly useful information, each tells a different picture of your business's health.

 What is net income?